MalwareCube/overthewire/00_bandit/level_07-08/level_07-08.md

 The password for the next level is stored in the file data.txt next to the word millionth.

 ## Solution
+For this level, we can use the `grep` command to search for the `millionth` string in `data.txt`.
+This will simply cat out the file but only show us the line where the word "millionth" is displayed, which consequently reveals the password.

 ```bash